SandroSpengler/EloInflaterBackend/README.md

 #### MongoDB

 The backend requires a MongoDB database in order to read and write data.
-You'll to run a MongoDB instance and enter the provide the connection string via the environment variables.
+You'll will need to run a MongoDB instance and enter the provide the connection string via the environment variables.

 The backend uses the npm package [Mongoose](https://www.npmjs.com/package/mongoose) and will create all required collections by itself after a database connetion has been established.